miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Hollywood:
 +Added male seduce feed for Tommy and fixed re-persuading or killing.
 +Fixed quest log updates on Ash and Romero dying during their quest.
-+Restored girl into VV's pool and actors being killed at Ground Zero.
++Restored VV's pool girl, actors to Ground Zero and cat to Kings Way.
-+Put cat model outside King's Way and locked the Red Spot back door.
++Unlocked Red Spot's storage door and locked it's back door instead.
-+Added Masquerade violation on public sweeper kill and Humanity loss.
++Added Masquerade violation and Humanity loss on public sweeper kill.
 +Restored private dance of Misti and fixed special Vesuvius sequence.
 +Added Malkavian whisper to Ash sewers and restored Gargoyle gesture.
 Fixed food critic quest reward and forced player into DMP dialogue.